Massacre of Aleppo (1850): Background

 When the Catholic patriarch Maximos III Mazloum was carried in a procession through the city with much extravagance, Muslims saw this as a sign of increasing Christian domination of the city.
 Celebratory fire during the festivities gave rise to rumours that Christians were arming themselves.

-General reforms occurring within the Caliphate as it attempted to modernize, specifically census-taking and the forced conscription of citizens, also led to increased tensions and feelings of insecurity for the Muslim residents of Aleppo.
-Following the first-ever census of Aleppo's adult males, rumors spread that the Empire intended to begin to conscript adult males in the area.
+General reforms occurring within the Ottoman Empire as it attempted to modernize, specifically census-taking and the forced conscription of citizens, also led to increased tensions and feelings of insecurity for the Muslim residents of Aleppo.
+Following the first-ever census of Aleppo's adult men, rumors spread that the Empire intended to begin to conscript adult men in the area.
 Backlash against looming threat of conscription, then, meant that the taking of the census became the catalyst for the 1850 riots in Aleppo.